 - Consulted with the staff and kept them involved with the process.

-As an employer, you should review the assessment periodically and update it if necessary.
+As an employer, you should review the assessment periodically, while keeping in mind the differences between hazards and risks.
+Then you should update it, if necessary.
 Because the workplace is always changing, so the risk to your premise’s changes also.

 - After any major change within the workplace or process in question.

-- After an accident or ill-health incident has occurred in the workplace.
+- If an accident or ill-health incident has occurred in the workplace.

 - After an employee reported a near-miss incident.